ShawnLaAppleDev/loc-uw-ios-hw8/readme.md

 ## Known Issues ##

+### New Issues ###

+The app crashed reproducibly when I tried to run it on the simulator with an iPad Retina configuration.
+Based on the error message, this device seems to require the use of a popover controller.
+I did not investigate this issue any further.

+### Issues from Previous Releases ###

 The app continues to have the following issues which were in the original checkin app and have carried over to this version.